· 10 June 2016 ·

 · A Lot of Hot Air (10 June 2016)

 · Tangent: Robert Basset, Nicholas Hill, and the Lame Plot (10 June 2016)

-Or, to make it a little easier:
+Or to make it easier:

 Far different however was the course run by Nicholas Hill, formerly Fellow of St. John’s, and which about this time ended in death in a foreign land.
 Conscious of possessing great and shining abilities, he affected to rise above the common mode of thinking and acting.
 This led him into many visionary schemes of philosophy and many eccentricities of behaviour.
 And to this we are to attribute his attachment to some profligate wits, who unfortunately admired his humour and flattered him in his conceit.